billfoxco/seeing-md/SEEING.md

 ### 1. Notice

-Notice the first meaning that appeared.
+Notice the meaning that was already there when you looked.
 Name any judgment, assumption, emotional charge, familiar pattern, or desired conclusion that appears present, without claiming to know another person’s inner state.

 Look first at the boundaries the work draws—what has been named as the problem, what has been placed outside it, what has been counted as one thing.
 Interpretation is assembled at those edges.